waggle-sensor/sage-website/docs/events/2026-Sage-Summer-Hackathon.md

 Rather than focusing solely on coding, this session emphasizes AI systems literacy—understanding how production AI systems are designed, evaluated, and deployed.
 Students will compare the simplified notebook implementation with the production Sage Image Search architecture, gaining insight into how research prototypes evolve into scalable scientific infrastructure.

-#### Thursday Morning, July 23: AI+Sage (part 4)
+#### Thursday Morning, July 23: AI and Sage (part 4)

 Wrap up end-to-end AI exploration and work with AI coding agent to advance your project

+Student presentations

 #### Thursday Afternoon, July 23: NRP/NDP and NSF Resources

 The NSF provides cyberinfrastructure for research, including the National Data Platform (NDP), the National Research Platform (NRP), and NSF supercomputer centers such as SDSC, TACC, and NCSA.
 This session will guide students through connecting Sage data and AI computation to other NSF resources.

-Using the Sage generates a continuous stream of data from hundreds of nodes nationwide.
-We will explore how to work with data effectively - from raw sensor readings to publication‑ready datasets.
+Participants will connect to the National Data Platform, explore its capabilities, and see how it links data repositories, compute resources, and analysis tools into a single workflow.

 Topics include:

+- Registering and discovering digital assets in NDP
+- Setting up and executing workspaces in NRP
-- Querying Beehive data using the Sage Data Client and HTTP APIs
+- Using the Sage Data Client SDK for hands-on data analysis within NDP workspaces
-- Integrating Sage data with NEON, NOAA, and satellite imagery
-- Publishing and citing datasets using DOIs and FAIR principles
-- Working with the Pelican data federation and open data catalogs
+- Building Sage-based workflows that combine NDP, NRP, and the Pelican data federation
-- Connecting Sage workflows to NSF cyberinfrastructure (TACC, NDP, NRP)

-Participants will build end‑to‑end data pipelines that move from raw measurements to reproducible, shareable outputs.
+- Publishing workspaces to support open, reproducible research

+Through hands-on exercises, participants will learn to design and run end-to-end pipelines that connect Sage to the broader NSF research infrastructure.

-#### Friday, July 24: Sensors, Hardware, and Physical Integration
+#### Friday Morning, July 24: Sensors, Hardware, and Physical Integration (Part 1)

-Sage nodes are extensible — new sensors and hardware can be added to expand observational capabilities.
-This hands‑on session explores sensor integration from first principles.
-Participants are encouraged to bring their own hardware.

-Topics (to be finalized):

-- Infrasound sensors
+Sage nodes are extensible edge-computing platforms that can support a wide range of scientific sensors, instruments, radios, and actuators.
+This session introduces the complete hardware-integration path, from physical connectivity and power delivery to application development, containerization, data publication, and device sharing.
+The session will combine short presentations, demonstrations, guided design exercises, and hands-on activities.
+Participants are encouraged to bring sensors, actuators, interface boards, cables, radios, power supplies, and device documentation for use during the afternoon workshop.

+Major topics

+- Sage node architecture, expansion interfaces, and boundary connectors
+- Directly attached, networked, wireless, and microcontroller-mediated devices
+- Communication interfaces, including USB, Ethernet, Wi-Fi, Bluetooth, LoRaWAN, UART, RS-232/RS-485, I2C, SPI, GPIO, and analog signals
+- Tradeoffs involving bandwidth, distance, latency, reliability, software support, and environmental deployment
+- Power requirements, voltage conversion, transient loads, grounding, isolation, connector selection, and electrical protection
+- Linux device access, drivers, permissions, communication libraries, and hardware discovery
-- Seismic sensors
+- Containerizing applications that read sensors or control actuators
-- Hyperspectral cameras
-- HaLow (802.11ah) wireless cameras
-- LoRaWAN sensor nodes
-- Actuators and robotic systems (PTZ cameras, robotic arms, autonomous platforms)

-A full walkthrough will be provided: hardware bring‑up, driver development, containerization, testing, documentation, and deployment.
-The goal is for each team to integrate and deploy at least one new sensor to a nearby node.
+- Publishing measurements with timestamps, units, sensor identity, and metadata
+- Sharing sensors, measurements, and actuator access among applications
+- Reliability, calibration, health monitoring, failure recovery, and outdoor deployment considerations

+Representative devices may include environmental sensors, cameras, microphones, air-quality sensors, GPS receivers, serial instruments, microcontroller-based systems, relays, lights, motors, and pumps.
+Participants will examine the power, communication, software, data-rate, calibration, and deployment requirements of selected examples.

+#### Friday Afternoon, July 24: Sensors, Hardware, and Physical Integration (Part 2)

+This hands-on workshop will guide participants through connecting a sensor or actuator to a Sage development environment and implementing as much of the following end-to-end workflow as possible:

+physical device → electrical interface → communication protocol → application code → container → Sage node → shared data or control service

+Participants may work individually or in small teams.
+Example hardware may be available for participants who do not bring their own devices.

+Hands-on activities

+- Define a concrete integration objective, such as reading a sensor, capturing images or audio, receiving wireless data, controlling an actuator, or using measurements in a local AI application.
+- Verify device voltage, current, connector pinout, signal levels, and communication requirements.
+- Connect and detect the device through USB, Ethernet, serial, GPIO, a microcontroller, or a wireless interface.
+- Establish basic communication by reading a measurement, capturing a record, or issuing a safe actuator command.
+- Develop an application that initializes the device, exchanges data or commands, timestamps measurements, handles errors, records logs, and supports configuration.
+- Package the application in a container with the required libraries, device access, network settings, and runtime parameters.
+- Publish structured measurements through Sage data services or define a safe actuator-control interface.
+- Demonstrate the integration and document what worked, what remains incomplete, and what would be required for field deployment.

+AI coding assistants may be used to interpret device documentation, generate initial code, diagnose errors, and develop tests.
+All generated code must be validated against the device documentation and observed hardware behavior.

 #### Saturday, July 25: Community Day